dfranx/ShaderDebugger/README.md

 ## Documentation
 I am working on a website which will host documentation for ShaderDebugger and SHADERed.
-But until then, the description for most of the functions will be located here:
+But until then, function descriptions will be located here:
 #### ShaderDebugger::SetSource\<Compiler\>(stage, source, entry, args, library)
 Compiler is a class type which is used to compile the `source` into the bytecode.
 Currently only pixel and vertex stages are supported, but more might be added in future.